wwiigf/my-cookbook/mains/southern-mac-n-cheese.md

 ## Notes

-- The key to this recipe is not being shy with the cheese - hence "cheese all through the bitch"
+- The key to this recipe is making sure you're using enough milk before baking.
+Don't hesitate to continue adding milk above what the recipe asks for.
 - The butter cubes on top create crispy, golden spots that are absolutely essential
 - Don't skip the mustards - they add a tangy depth that balances all that cheese
-- Feel free to adjust the hot sauce and cajun seasoning to your heat preference
+- Feel free to adjust the hot sauce and cajun seasoning to your heat preference.
+I use Louisianna style hotsauce for this.

 ---